Does your pet need an emotional support human for thunderstorms? - Happy Pet CBD

 Natural calming aids are a great way to help your dog.
 Test them out before a storm, so you’ll know which one works best.

-Much like swaddling a newborn, the constant pressure of an anti-anxiety pet wrap can help calm your dog when they’re anxious or fearful.
+Much like swaddling a newborn, the constant pressure of an anti-anxiety wrap like a thundershirt can help calm your dog’s anxiety.

 Other tried-and-true methods include playing tug of war or distracting your dog with their favorite treat or chew.